smootalicious/jstest-sdl/README.md

 # sdl-jstest

 This sdl-jstest is a fork of the http://github.com/Grumbel/sdl-jstest.
-In this repository we have the SDL2 version of the program only, and its name is sdl-jstest.c (in the original repo it is named sdl2-jstest.c).
+In this repository we have the SDL2 version only, and its name is sdl-jstest.c (in the original repo it is named sdl2-jstest.c).

-The `sdl2-jstest` is a simple program that lets you find out how many joysticks SDL2 detected on your system, how many axes, buttons, hats and balls they have each.
+The `sdl-jstest` is a simple program that lets you find out how many joysticks SDL2 detected on your system, how many axes, buttons, hats and balls they have each.
 They also lets you test the joysticks by displaying the events they send or by displaying